What Is Kojic Acid? Everything You Should Know And More!

 How long does kojic acid take to work?

-Most people see initial results in 4-6 weeks.
+Most people see initial changes in 4-6 weeks.
 This includes smoother texture and early fading.

 Visible brightening appears at 8-12 weeks for most users.
 Photos help you track progress.